-Eliza is a classical singer with over 16 years of training and extensive performance experience with leading opera company Victorian Opera.
+Eliza Bennetts O’Connor is a classical singer with over 17 years of training as well as extensive performance experience with leading opera company Victorian Opera.
 Eliza’s introduction to music was through Suzuki Voice and Suzuki Piano training.
-She holds a Bachelor of Music specialising in Classical Voice and is going on to complete her Masters of Opera Performance at the Melbourne Conservatorium of Music.
+She holds a Bachelor of Music specialising in Classical Voice and is in her final year of her Masters of Music, Opera Performance at the Melbourne Conservatorium of Music.

-Eliza works extensively with children, teaching performing arts, singing and piano.
+Eliza works extensively with children, teaching performing arts, singing, piano and music theory.
 She values the reward of teaching and working with children, finding their energy and development inspiring.
 Eliza has experience teaching all ages of children and is driven to nurture their love of music.
 In fostering this love of music, her lessons incorporate and develop the student’s technique, repertoire, language skills and performance practice.
-As an avid performer in musical theatre, Eliza is excited to expose her students to classical, contemporary and musical theatre repertoire.
+As an avid performer in musical theatre, Eliza is excited to introduce her students to a wide range of classical, contemporary and musical theatre genres.

 Mishael has been performing in musical theatre, choirs and bands for over 25 years.
 She has performed many roles including Cosette in Les Miserables, Laurey in Oklahoma and Rapunzel in Into The Woods.
 Although she has only been teaching full time for the past 3 to 5 years, Mishael has provided vocal lessons for over 20 and is heavily involved with choirs, producing productions for her church and The Australian College of the Arts (Collarts), which is her alma mater.